altogic/function-templates/node.js-18.0/README.md

 ## Deploying Your Function

 You can deploy your serverless functions using [Altogic CLI](https://www.altogic.com/docs/category/altogic-cli-guides ).
-Make sure you have installed Altogic CLI and you have successfully logged into your Appwrite server.
+Make sure you have installed Altogic CLI and you have successfully logged into your Altogic account.
 Please ensure you are in the same folder as your `altogic.json` and run `altogic deploy` to deploy your function.
 You will be prompted to select which environment to deploy if you have multiple execution environments.

 When you run the deploy command, Altogic creates a new image and applies this image to your app's execution environment.
 Depending on the size of your code and its dependencies, it may take a couple of minutes to build and deploy your function.
 You can run `altogic get deployments` to get the status of your deployment.